I came to faith in God at 11 years old through an experience with a cat.

 …so we tried cats and this one came along and was just so bright I just loved her immediately and she loved me.

-My dad owned and operated a fitness equipment/sauna shop and was having a time dealing with the mice there… so after some convincing, I said he could have Cashmere go and do some mousing for him.
+My dad owned and operated a fitness equipment/sauna shop and was having a time dealing with the mice there… so after some convincing, I said he could have my cat Cashmere go and do some mousing for him.

 After a week he came clean and confessed he couldn’t find her.